 Turnbull Library, Wellington New Zealand

-The third St Paul’s, Paihia.
+The first St Paul’s, Paihia.

 Watercolour, TB Hutton, 1860

-The fourth St Paul’s, Paihia.
+The second St Paul’s, Paihia.

 Auckland Museum Libary